-Art and the Christian: common pitfalls in a complex relationshipWritten by Subby Szterszky
+Art and the Christian: Common pitfalls in a complex relationshipWritten by Subby Szterszky

 What's inside this article

 Creativity is the first attribute of God recorded in Scripture: “In the beginning, God created the heavens and the earth.”
 He not only made everything, but delighted in it and called it good.
-As the capstone of his cosmos, he then made men and women in his image, giving us talent and inspiration to write, sing, dance, paint, perform – in short, to create and enjoy art to the glory of our Maker.
+As the capstone of his cosmos, he made men and women in his image, giving us talent and inspiration to write, sing, dance, paint, perform – in short, to create and enjoy art to the glory of our Maker.

 Yet for all that, the relationship between the church and the arts has been complex, to say the least.
-Some faith traditions celebrate artistic expression, at times beyond the bounds of appropriate discernment.
-Others view art with grave suspicion, or at best as a carrier of information.
+Some faith traditions celebrate artistic expression, at times beyond the bounds of proper discernment.
+Others view art with suspicion, or at best as a carrier of information.
 Creative excellence gets pushed to the side; all that matters is the message.

 Not all art has a Gospel message

 Books and articles about finding the Gospel in popular works of fiction have proliferated over the years, to the point of forming a subgenre in their own right.
 At first, it made sense.
 Early examples sought out Gospel truth in The Lord of the Rings and the Narnia series, which was none too difficult, considering both C.S.
 Lewis and J.R.R.
 Tolkien purposely wove Christian themes into their work.

 But over time, the search to uncover hidden Gospel nuggets has expanded to include slasher films, zombie shows, moody dystopian teen lit – pretty much anything that’s trending on cable or Netflix or the Amazon bookshelf.
 One is left to wonder whether such efforts are exegetical or eisegetical in nature.
 Are they drawing meaning out of the works or reading things into them that aren’t there?